lamson/backstage-microsite/docs/developing-a-plugin.md

 Backstage will automatically validate your plugin manifest, inject the routes and redirects into `react-router`, hook your plugin functionality into the appropriate backend services (e.g. analytics events), and manage any errors your plugin may have.

-!!! tip
-Support for TypeScript plugins is now in **Alpha**, see `src/plugins/_examples/typescript` for an example.
+> Support for TypeScript plugins is now in **Alpha**, see `src/plugins/_examples/typescript` for an example.
 Contributions to improve the TypeScript experience are very welcome.

 **Note**